Minerals and Energy

 Based on assessments, the site is considered to contain one of the world’s best Mineral Sands deposits, with current projections indicating a mine life of more than 40 years.
 Sheffield has secured project funding and binding agreements for a significant proportion of the Zircon and Ilmenite production.

 Plans include up to 100 jobs during construction through to processing production and the development of export capability through the Derby Port using ‘ship-loader’ infrastructure previously used for lead and zinc exports.
-First production is planned for the second half of 2019.

 Heavy Rare Earth Elements